aaamourao/carnaval-rust/README.md

-# carnaval-rust
+# carnaval_rust

 ## Intro

-`carnaval-rust` is a library for implementing Deep Learning models using Rust.
+`carnaval_rust` is a library for implementing Deep Learning models using Rust.
 It is in its early days, and, by now, only `Dense` (Fully Connected) layers are implemented.